Wilms Cancer Foundation

-Long-term Side Effects
+Long-term Effects from Wilms Tumor

 What's on this page:

-• Risks after treatment
+Risks after Treatment;

-• What this means for parents
+What this Means for Parents;

 As survival rates for Wilms tumor continue to improve, long-term survivorship care has become an increasingly important part of pediatric oncology treatment.
 Many children treated for childhood kidney cancer recover well and go on to lead healthy, active lives, but some may experience late effects related to chemotherapy, radiation therapy, nephrectomy surgery, stem cell transplant, or other intensive treatments used to manage pediatric kidney cancer.